 9.05.
 Gaming Facility License Application Procedures.

 a.
-Upon receipt of a complete application for a gaming facility license for any Class II or Class III gaming facility, the regulatory agency shall:
+Upon receipt of a complete application for a Gaming Facility License for any Class II or Class III gaming facility, the regulatory agency shall:

-1. Review the proposed gaming facility application to ensure that all threshold criteria required by this ordinance shall be met.
+1. Review the proposed Gaming Facility License application to ensure that all threshold criteria required by this Ordinance is met.

-2. Ensure that all employees of the gaming enterprise possess a valid and current employee license.
+2. Ensure that all Gaming Employees of the gaming enterprise possess a valid and current license.

 3. Ensure that the gaming enterprise has provided the regulatory agency with a list of all individuals employed by the gaming enterprise.